Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 AVOID SUNNY LOCATIONS; SHOOT IN BRIGHT SHADE OR ON CLOUDY DAYS

 Believe it or not, positioning your dog in the sun is one of the WORST things you can do, photographically-speaking.
 At full strength, sunlight can be just as bad as flash.
-And your dog will likely be squinting in your photo if he is in the sunshine.
-So, if you can take your pictures on a bright-but-cloudy day instead.
+And your dog will likely be squinting.
+So, try to take pictures on a bright-but-cloudy day instead.

 WHERE AND HOW TO STAND

 When taking the photos, squat down to the level of the dog.
 This may even require the photographer to lie down.
 You want your dog to look straight ahead (or off in the distance)---not upwards at you, so you get down to his level.
 You can have someone hold a small dog or cat in their arms or on their lap, being careful not to distort the pet’s neck or shoulders with the pressure of their hands.
-(It helps to take collars off, but in general a collar will be okay for Janet to work around).
-Move in as closely as you can in order to fill the photo frame with your dog’s head, neck and shoulders, being mindful of the dog’s possible fear of the camera.
-A dog's dislike of a camera is a good reason to use a zoom or telephoto in the range of about 80-120mm.
+(It helps to take collars off when possible).
+Move in as closely as you can in order to fill the photo frame with your dog’s head, neck and shoulders.

 GETTING THE POSE YOU WANT